UdaniSoo/Complete-Java/README.md

 # Complete-Java
 Complete Java for Automation Testers from Scratch

-## This is second title.
-hfh
-### This is third title.

-This is once sentence.
-This is sentence after enter.

-* ONe bullet.
-* Two bullet.
- * Bullet in bullet.

  ## Chapter 2: Understanding classes, Objects and their usage in Java

+ Method:
+ Method is a block in our java class.
+ public void getData()
+	{
+		System.out.println("I am in a method");
+	}

+  void: not returning anything.
+  Int: returning integer.
+  String: returning strings.

+  Why methods?
+  Methods helps to reduce the lines of code and reduce duplicates.
+We can write lines of codes which runing in multiple places in a one block.
+This block is called a method.
+Then this block can be reuse by calling the name of the block(Method name).

+  Methods are return outside the main method and inside the class.
+So this method is not calling if you run the code now.
+There is no way the main can see the method outside of the main.
+We need a way to call this methods.
+So  you can create a object and call this method.

  ### Importance of classes and objects in java

  * Object

    Objects are the instance/reference of a class.
 We can call the methods/variables present in a class with the help of objects.
+There is no way that main method will come to know about the methods/variables which are present out of the main method.

  Syntax:
  ClassName ObjectName=New ClassName();